SergeyVorobiev/M88-GameStick-Patch/README.md

 ## RetroArch Setup
 After upgrading, the stick will work in a default (set by manufacturer) mode.
 To use new features download [RetroArch archive](https://github.com/SergeyVorobiev/M88-GameStick-Patch/releases/download/v1.0.0/RetroArch.7z) and unpack it into root of your sd card. (sdcard/RetroArch).
+The system will start in upgraded mode automatically while main RetroArch config file - *sdcard/RetroArch/retroarch.cfg* is presented.

 What is inside:
 1. **assets** folder.
 Menus and others.